uiceds/cee-492-term-project-fall-2022-shans/manuscript.md

 So far, we know that there are two different tie materials in our data set with different condition rating ranges and overall characteristics.
 To perform a reasonable analyze, we split the dataset into two, one containing wooden ties, and the other including concrete ties.
 We also had to create a dataframe whit both geometry and Lrail data.
 To do so, we used Julia function innerjoin, and then filtered the dataset to eliminate no-curved track.
 Box plots for concrete tie is shown below in @fig:Concrete_curve.
 Concrete tie rates ranges from 0 (good) to 1(fair), and 2 (bad).
 The median values showed with the lines inside each box indicate that bad ties correspond to higher curvature degrees compared to good ties.
-But, the range of curve for each tie rating tells us the good ties are not limited to parts of the track with only high degrees of curvature, and curvature is not the only participating factor in tie deterioration.
+But, the range of curve for each tie rating tells us the good ties are not limited to parts of the track with only low degrees of curvature, and curvature is not the only participating factor in tie deterioration.

 ![](images/Concrete_curve.png){#fig:Concrete_curve}